bhauman/figwheel-main/docs/README.md

 #### First Class Configuration Error Reporting

 It can be quite daunting, when you are configuring a tool for the first time.
-Figwheel currently offers best-of-class configuration error reporting that will help you if you happen to misconfigure something.
+Figwheel currently offers excellent configuration error reporting that will help you if you happen to misconfigure something.